aglerum/LibJuice-D3-Course/README.md

 http://myweb.fsu.edu/aglerum/LibJuice-D3-Course/week3_project.html

 ### Week 4 Assignment Preview -- WORK IN PROGRESS!
 _Note:_ http://htmlpreview.github.io/? did not work with this assignment, so I loaded the project on my FSU web server.
 This project is not yet complete.
 The tool tips and zoom functions are solely browser-based and not intentionally coded.
-Goals for this project are filters to display the data by college, department, or year.
+Goals for this project are filters to display the data by college, department, or year as well as stylized tool tips and a zoom slider.

 http://myweb.fsu.edu/aglerum/LibJuice-D3-Course/week4_project_beta.html